Cutha/cutha.github.io/readme.md

 - Involved in comprehensive systems development, handling frontend web interfaces, backend API, and messaging applications, showcasing versatility and technical depth.
 - Strong ability to enhance existing systems, able to quickly adapt and modernize legacy systems when business needs arise.
 - Strong written skills in creating and maintaining technical documents, including but not limited to Requirement Specification, Interface Specification, System Analysis & Design (SA&D) and so on.

-**Office of the Government Chief Information Officer (OGCIO)**

-- Pioneered a trademark image similarity search initiative for the Intellectual Property Department.
-Successfully trained a model on half a million images, providing a high-quality image similarity solution.
-- Participated in Computer Vision hub project, in which CV-related tools are being developed.

 **Hong Kong Observatory (HKO)**